 The cow face pose improves flexibility in the shoulders and hips by opening the chest and stretching the triceps, outer hip flexors, and glutes.
 It is also an excellent pose for counteracting the effects of long periods of sitting and improving posture.

-Bend your left knee, stacking it over the right knee and bringing the foot towards the right hip.
+Bend your left knee, stack it over the right knee, and bring the foot towards the right hip.
 Then bend the right knee underneath, bringing the foot towards the left hip.
-The knee should remain stacked though there may be a gap between them.
+The knees should remain stacked,d though there may be a gap between them.

-For the arm positioning, bring your left arm behind you, bending the elbow and bringing the fingertips towards the upper back.
+For the arm positioning, bring your left arm behind you, bend the elbow, and bring the fingertips towards the upper back.
 Then reach your right arm up to the sky, bend the elbow, and hook the fingers.
 Finally, point the top elbow upwards and open the chest as you breathe deeply into any tension.

 Hero Pose (Virasana)

-Hero pose is a deeper and, thus, more challenging version of the Thunderbolt pose.
-Instead of sitting on the heels, you move your feet to the outside of your hips and place your sitting bones directly on the ground.
+Hero pose is a deeper and, thus, more challenging version of the thunderbolt pose.
+Instead of sitting on your heels, you move your feet to the outside of your hips and place your sitting bones directly on the ground.
 This results in deeper knee flexion, and thus, it is incredibly strengthening for these joints and the thighs, ankles, and arches of the feet.

-Start in Thunderbolt pose with the knees bent, then slide your feet out to the side of your hips.
-If you have tightness in the thighs or knee that prevents you from connecting your sit bones to the ground, sit on a folded blanket.
+Start in thunderbolt pose with the knees bent, then slide your feet out to the side of your hips.
+If you have tightness in the thighs or knees that prevents you from connecting your sit bones to the ground, sit on a folded blanket.

 Navasana strengthens the thighs, back, and core muscles while improving balance, stability, and digestion.
 The final position involves the legs extended straight and the arms floating alongside the thighs, engaged.
 A more beginner-friendly variation is to keep the knees bent with the shins parallel to the ground.